 Figure 3 outlines the basic steps to complete the BEI.
-First, a sign-in is required in order to easily access in different points in time the tool and correct or add additional activity data.
 The template includes seven different sections; 1.
 Intro, 2.
 Activity Data, 3.
 Energy, 4.
 F-Gases, 5.
 Waste, 6.
 Agriculture and 7.
 Report.
 Depending on the category of economic activity of your enterprise, the appropriate sections will be activated.
 Each part requires specific actual data of the enterprises for the year 2017.
 Signatories can complete the template by filling in the necessary activity data in all sections.
 Before submitting the report, a download option will be available.